5 Breathing Exercises for Children

 You’ve got this, and so does your little one.
 Anxiety, anger, and other overwhelming emotions can feel completely out of your control at times.
 That said, breathing techniques such as the five listed above can make a huge difference when these feelings do arise.

-If you feel that your child’s emotions need a bit more attention and support, Children’s Bureau has a wide variety of mental health resources for children ages 0-21.
+If you feel that your child’s emotions need a bit more attention and support, Children’s Bureau has a wide variety of mental health resources and counseling for kids aged 0-21.
 From assessments to services, Children’s Bureau is there to provide the tools and support to help your child handle those overwhelming emotions and icky feelings.

 No matter how you choose to teach your child about these emotions and how to best handle stressful situations, breathing techniques are a great place to start!